Cookies on this website

 Associate Professor Title can be awarded to eligible individuals in university grades 9 and 10 or to clinicians in an honorary consultant role.
 Nominations are considered periodically by the divisional board, and nomination is made via the Head of Department.
 Occasional exceptional requests to award Associate Professor title to eligible candidates upon appointment or in cases of retention may also be considered.
 The MPLS Procedure Document sets out the process for conferral of Associate Professor title by the Division and the criteria (which include research, teaching and citizenship aspects):

-Please contact Polly Bunce if you need any more information.
+Please contact Polly Bunce if you need more information, or if you are unable to access the PDF for any reason.

 Professor Title